KAJed82/OdinAttributeDefinitions/README.md

 Write the constructor for the attribute you want to add to this type

 <h3>-STYLINGATTRIBUTE</h3>
-Write the attribute type you want to remove and all instances will be removed from this type<br>
+Write the attribute type you want to remove and all instances will be removed from this type before applying your own<br>

+<h3>--</h3>
+When used on a line by itself after a %TYPENAME this will remove all self attributes before applying your own.

+<h3>---</h3>
+When used on a line by itself after a %TYPENAME this will remove all self attributes and all member attributes before applying your own.

 <h3>*memberName+new STYLINGATTRIBUTE( params )</h3>
 Write the constructor for the attribute you want to add to members with this name

 <h3>*memberName-STYLINGATTRIBUTE</h3>
-Write the attribute type you want to remove and all instances will be removed from members with this name<br>
+Write the attribute type you want to remove and all instances will be removed from members with this name before applying your own

+<h3>*memberName--</h3>
+Remove all member attributes before applying your own.

 <h3>; Some comment text</h3>
 Comment<br>